tedtheman/photo-console-app/README.md

 A python implementation of the Photo Console Application project.

-## Introduction
+## Overview

 The application is written in Python 3.
 It has a rich set of options for choosing one or more albums, row filtering and output formatting.

 The code was rigoriously tested and analyzed.

-* 100% test coverage.
+* 100% test coverage, of both application and test code.
-* Mocking employed to ensure all code paths are tested.
+* Mocking is employed to achieve execution of all code paths.
 * Lint is used to ensure best practices for structure and style.
+* The suggested pytest options produces a nice html formatted report under accessible at htmlcov/index.html.
+The initial page provides a summary with file links to drill down.

 ## Getting Started